buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcDayInMonthNumber.md

 # IfcDayInMonthNumber

-_IfcDayInMonthNumber_ is an integer that defines the position of the specified day in a month.
+_IfcDayInMonthNumber_ is an integer that defines the position of the specified day in a month.<!-- end of definition -->

 Type: INTEGER

 > HISTORY New type in IFC1.5.1.

 { .change-ifc2x4}
 > IFC4 CHANGE Where rule _ValidRange_ added.

 ## Formal Propositions